browserengineering/book/book/security.md

 A nonce is like a login token, but instead of getting it on login, you get a new one every time you're presented with a form to fill out.
-In some sense, it's like a cookie, except that it's not stored on a per-request basis (inside the HTML!) instead of on a per-server basis, so it can't be misused in the same way.
+In some sense, it's like a cookie, except that it's stored inside the HTML and thus lasts for just one request (instead of across many requests to the same server), so it can't be misused in the same way.

 Let's implement nonces in our guest book.
 Generate a secret nonce and add it to the form: